San Miguel de Allende Town Square

 Our room is quite nice.
 However, it is just about as far away as you can be from the main facilities of the hotel.
 You enter into a sitting area with a couch and chair.
 Then follow a short hall to the bedroom and bath.
 Because we booked so late, we are in a room with two double beds.
 Oh well, we won’t be sleeping together this week!

-Wedding Mariachi Band - San Miguel de Allende
+Wedding Mariachi Bank - San Miguel de Allende

-A must-do while in San Miguel is to visit one or more of the “rooftop” bars for which the city is famous.
-We found one such place above the restaurant Casa Nostra.
+A must-do while in San Miguel is to visit one or more of the “roof-top” bars for which the city is famous.
+We find one such place above the restaurant Casa Nostra.
 It would be wonderful to have dinner here after drinks on the rooftop, but we have no reservations, and the restaurant is booked.

 The Bar is upstairs (hence “rooftop bar”) and we head up for drinks and to watch the sunset.
 Drinks here are an event, as we find a seat (a delightful corner banquet) a waiter brings us glasses of cold water and leaves us with the drink menu.

 The cocktails at Casa Nostra are very creative.
-I chose a lemon, lavender, and mint martini.
+I choose a lemon, lavender, and mint martini.
 My husband is not so daring and has his usual whiskey sour.
 We sit back, sip our cocktails, and watch the sun drop below the horizon.
-This is only our first stop, but I declare is the best rooftop bar in San Miguel de Allende!

 Sunset View from Casa Nostra